 About This Drug

-High-dose ketoconazole is used to treat prostate cancer.
+Ketoconazole is used to treat fungal infections, but is also used to treat prostate cancer in high doses.
 It is given by mouth (orally).

 Possible Side Effects

 Note: Not all possible side effects are included above.

 Warnings and Precautions

 - Severe changes in your liver function which can cause liver failure, and be life-threatening

 - Abnormal heart beats which can be life-threatening

 - Effects on the adrenal glands.
 Some hormones may not be produced.

 - Decreased testosterone levels.
 You may have swelling of your breasts and/or impotence (erectile dysfunction).

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.